spacemeshos/product/mvp1.md

 2. Configure node to submit performance data to team Spacemesh so it identify critical issues and measure network latency

 ## Release Highlights
-- Native `Spacemesh node` packaging for linux, Windows 10 and OS X
+- Native `Spacemesh full p2p node` packaging for Linux, Windows 10 and OS X
 - Basic node config via CLI flags or a config file
-- A barebones `Spacemesh UI App` with the `Spacemesh wallet app` and the `Spacemesh dashboard app`
+- A native `Spacemesh App` which includes a full p2p node and a wallet
-- An implementation of the Spacemesh blockmesh consensus protocol
-- POST setup phase with a GPU-optimized hashing algorithm
+- A native App installer for Windows 10, OS X and Linux
-- Ship POET and NIPST supporting services
+- Supporting POET and Spacemesh API Gateway web services
-- User accounts and balances Merkle tree as the canonical state with native support for Spacemesh Coin (SMC) transactions=
-- Genesis state support for network bootstrapping

-## Supported Transactions
-Transactions are signed by user in the wallet app
-1. Transfer coins between any two accounts.
-On-chain accounts should be created on demand on first transaction to an account.

-## Network testing highlights
-Part of the goals of the testnet is to perform various tests required to finalize the platform for a Mainent release.
-- Setup a large-scale swarm on multiple regional cloud data centers
+- Spacemesh Coin Transactions
-- Optimize protocol params for the most desirable tradeoffs
+- Spacemesh protocol implementation in the full p2p node
-- Simulate various attack vectors
-- Simulate large number of user transactions
-- Validate resistance to double spending and ddos attacks

-## Testnet Cloud Services
-The testnet should include the following deployed services
+- Spacemesh Coins awards to full nodes awards account per the Spacemesh Protocol
+- Open Testnet genesis config file network bootstrapping
-- Foundation bootstrap nodes
+- Managed Spacemesh bootstrap full p2p nodes on the cloud
-- POET supporting web service with some redundancy
-- Discord chat channel Tap (faucet)
+- Spacemesh Coins Tap in a discord channel